 In Phase 2, the City sought input on two land use scenarios and policy directions under 10 OCP topic areas.
 The key themes and results from Phase 2 are captured in the Phase 2 Public Input Report.

-In Phase 4, the City will develop a revised draft of the OCP, with revisions drawing from technical and community feedback gathered during Phase 3.
-This fall, following a Community-to-Community Forum with Tk'emlúps te Secwépemc, staff will present the revised draft to Council for first and second reading, the first steps in the formal adoption process.
-This will be followed by a review of the OCP in conjunction with the City's financial and waste management plans, refer the OCP to government agencies as per the Local Government Act, and then bring a further revised draft back to Council for second and third reading and a public hearing prior to final adoption as a bylaw, which is anticipated for early 2018.
+The City has developed a second draft of the OCP, with revisions drawing from technical and community feedback gathered during Phase 3.
+This fall, following a Community-to-Community Forum with Tk'emlúps te Secwépemc, staff will present the second draft to Council for first and second reading, the first steps in the formal adoption process.
+This will be followed by a review of the OCP in conjunction with the City's financial and waste management plans, referral of the OCP to government agencies as per the Local Government Act, a third reading at Council, and a public hearing prior to final adoption as a bylaw, which is anticipated for early 2018.